TanqDev88/java-playground/README.md

-# Java Playground
+<h1 align="center">✨ Java Playground ✨</h1>

-A personal repository for learning and practicing Java fundamentals through small exercises, coding challenges, and language feature demonstrations.
+<p align="center">A personal repository for learning and practicing Java fundamentals through small exercises, coding challenges, and language feature demonstrations.

-The goal of this project is to build a solid foundation in Java before moving on to more advanced topics such as Spring Boot, databases, concurrency, and software architecture.
+    The goal of this project is to build a solid foundation in Java before moving on to more advanced topics such as Spring Boot, databases, concurrency, and software architecture.</p>

 ---